satyarforoughi/workshop/README.md

 # **Parallel Computing in R (Anvil Version)**

-This repository contains all the material we went over in the *Parallel Computing in R* workshop held on **November 12, 2025**.
+This repository contains all the material we went over in the *Parallel Computing in R* workshop held on **February 18, 2026**.

 This repository and files are specifically designed for usage on **Purdue Anvil**.
 A PSC Bridges2 version is also available at: